nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2023.md

 ```

 The JUL configuration present under `conf/logging.properties` will be removed in LTS 2025.
-The log files: `classloader.log`, `stderr.log`, and `tomcat.log` will also be removed in LTS 2025 as their logs are now written to `catalina.log`.
+The log files `classloader.log`, `stderr.log`, and `tomcat.log` will also be removed in LTS 2025 as their logs are now written to `catalina.log`.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32875](https://jira.nuxeo.com/browse/NXP-32875)

 ### DocumentTaskProvider getTasks Should Rely on an Elastic to Avoid Mongo Timeouts

-The page providers below have been set to use Elasticsearch by default, make sure you add them to the `elasticsearch.override.pageproviders` nuxeo.conf property if you've overridden it.
+The page providers below are set to use Elasticsearch by default.
+Ensure you add them to the `elasticsearch.override.pageproviders` nuxeo.conf property if you've overridden it.
 ```
 GET_TASKS_FOR_ACTORS,GET_TASKS_FOR_ACTORS_OR_DELEGATED_ACTORS,GET_TASKS_FOR_PROCESS,GET_TASKS_FOR_PROCESS_AND_ACTORS,GET_TASKS_FOR_PROCESS_AND_NODE,GET_TASKS_FOR_TARGET_DOCUMENT,GET_TASKS_FOR_TARGET_DOCUMENTS,GET_TASKS_FOR_TARGET_DOCUMENTS_AND_ACTORS,GET_TASKS_FOR_TARGET_DOCUMENTS_AND_ACTORS_OR_DELEGATED_ACTORS
 ```